reggieb/rails_two_step_authentication_example/README.md

 ```

 Note that a second step token is being used to identify the user.
 We could use the user’s
-`id` here, but then if the session is hacked, the hacker can guess then next user’s `id`
+`id` here, but then if the session is hacked, the hacker can guess the next user’s `id`
 which may add an attack vector to your app.

 Set up the user